bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version     Description
-    2014-10-18  Fix bug in date attribute processing 2014-10-15  Added list exclusion, internal changes
+    2014-10-20  Campaign activity select list is limited to prior campaigns sent to the lists 2014-10-18  Fix bug in date attribute processing 2014-10-15  Added list exclusion, internal changes
     2014-10-04  Add sent/not sent a campaign, and clicked/did not click any link